-Risk of Multiple Sclerosis Associated With Epstein-Barr, Cytomegalovirus Infection
+Risk for Multiple Sclerosis Associated With Epstein-Barr, Cytomegalovirus Infection

 Patients were identified from Kaiser Permanente Southern California's electronic health record system.

 Evidence recently published in Neurology suggests a strong biologic link between Epstein-Barr virus (EBV) infection and risk for multiple sclerosis (MS).